enonic/old-xp-doc/doc/reference/toolbox/restore.rst

               Port number for server (default is 8080).

           -r <repository>
               The name of the repository to restore.
+Default is all repositories

           -s <snapshotName>
               The name of the snapshot to restore.